From Dark Corner to DOT-COM:

 their campaign strategies.
 Once they have some evidence on which to base their

-television advertising and lobbying will soon follow to encourage or
+advertising and lobbying will soon follow to encourage or discourage wider use

 The public who uses the Internet probably does not know